steinc/steinc.github.io/_pages/cv.md

 ### Conference Contributions (Posters)

++ *Toward the investigation of electrocatalysis with grand-canonical cluster models and implicit solvation*, Symposium for Theoretical Chemistry, Würzburg, Germany (online, September 2021).
 + *Toward Electrocatalysis on Metal Clusters Coupled to an Electron Reservoir*, ACS National Meeting, San Diego, CA (August 2019)
 + *Toward Electrocatalysis on Metal Clusters Coupled to an Electron Reservoir*, 9th MQM, Heidelberg, Germany (July 2019)
 + *Automated Multi-Configurational Calculations*, 11th Triennial Congress of the World Association of Theoretical and Computational Chemists WATOC, Munich (August 2017)